eugene-krivosheyev/architecture-agile-mindset/ARCH-CHECKLIST.md

 [ ] Coupled teams are informed of refined architecture
 ## Approved
 [ ] Coupled teams and key stakeholders approve key architecture decisions

-## Selected
-[ ] The criteria to be used when selecting the architecture have been agreed on.
-[ ] Hardware platforms have been identified.
-[ ] Programming languages and technologies to be used have been selected.
-[ ] Significant decisions about the organization of the system have been made.
-[ ] Buy, build and reuse decisions have been made.

 # Software System Implementation
 ## Demonstrable